How to Preserve Your Protective Styles, According to a Celebrity Hairstylist

-If you have naturally textured hair, you know that styling it and caring for it can be a journey.
-That’s why we created The Curl Corner, a monthly column that celebrates the versatility of textured tresses.
-It will cover everything from how to properly style your coils, how to protect them and will include tons of expert input on curl patterns of all types.
-In this month’s column, NYC-based writer Blake Newby shares how to take care of your protective hairstyles.
+If you have naturally textured hair, you know that styling and caring for it can be a challenge.
+That’s why we created The Curl Corner, a monthly column that celebrates the versatility of textured hair.
+Here, we cover everything from how to properly style your coils to how to protect them—and include expert tips for curl patterns of all types.

 People may be surprised to learn that I didn’t try my hand in protective styles until a year and a half ago.
 I had always worn weaves and never really felt the need to try braids or twists, though I’d always admired how they looked.
 Protective hairstyles ooze with regality, and according to everything I had heard, they made living with naturally textured hair a hell of a lot easier.
 So when I finally decided to start exploring them, I opted for Senegalese twists.
 I loved the way they looked, but unfortunately, they didn’t last very long—only about two weeks.
 The twists had started falling apart and my edges began to feel ratty, and the rugged look I thought I was achieving simply looked undone.